Prag8855/aab/content/guides/adhd-berlin-germany.md

 ## Health insurance coverage

-The ADHD diagnosis, therapy and medication are fully covered by your health insurance.
-There is only a €5 deductible on each prescription.[^0]

-If you have [public health insurance](/glossary/gesetzliche%20Krankenversicherung), you must find a psychiatrist that accepts public health insurance.
+**If you have [public health insurance](/glossary/gesetzliche%20Krankenversicherung)**, it covers the ADHD diagnosis, therapy and medication.
+There is only a €5 [deductible](/glossary/Selbstbeteiligung) for each prescription.[^0] You must find a psychiatrist that accepts public health insurance.
 They are harder to find.

-If you have [private health insurance](/glossary/private%20Krankenversicherung), it's easier to find a psychiatrist and get an appointment.
+Public health insurance covers the cheapest solution that works.
+Doctors will only try medication if it's necessary.
+They will start with the cheapest medication: Medikinet (Ritalin).

+**If you have [private health insurance](/glossary/private%20Krankenversicherung)**, ask your insurer what is covered.
+Private health insurance usually covers the ADHD diagnosis, therapy and medication.
+It usually covers more expensive ADHD medication like Elvanse (Vyvanse).

 **[English-speaking psychiatrists in Berlin ➞](/guides/english-speaking-psychiatrists-berlin)**